-In addition to the Alerce, the park features many other tree species, including Coigüe, Mañío, Luma, Tepu, and Tineo, as well as Lenga trees at its higher altitudes.
+In addition to the Alerce, Hornopirén National Park features many other tree species, including Coigüe, Mañío, Luma, Tepu, and Tineo, as well as Lenga trees at its higher altitudes.

-The park has about 25 mammal species, including native as well as exotic species.
-Among them are the cougar, kodkod, lesser grison, chilla fox, American mink, coypu, pudú and Chilean huemul.
-The park is home to 18 threatened species.
+The park has about 25 mammal species, including native and exotic species.
+The cougar, kodkod, lesser grison, chilla fox, American mink, coypu, pudú, and Chilean huemul are among them.
+In addition, the National Park is home to 18 threatened species.

-There have been 123 species of birds registered in the park, including the Chucao, the Hued Hued, the Black Woodpecker, the Kingfisher, and the Quetru Volador, among others.
+There have been 123 species of birds registered in the park, including the Chucao Tapaculo, the Hued Hued, the Black Woodpecker, the Kingfisher, and the Quetru Volador.